inneslabs/logd/readme.md

 # Auth
 Logd authenticates clients for either reading or writing using shared that could be named `LOGD_READ_SECRET` and `LOGD_WRITE_SECRET`.
 These are stored encrypted in our secrets SOPS file, and set in AWS Secrets Manager.

-## Why no SSO?
+## Why shared secrets?
-Writing is over UDP only, anyway.
-This will not change.
-This is an important design choice that ensures performance, but also separation of concerns.
+Writing is over UDP only.
+This will not change because cheap real-time logging is the core offering.

-If you want to put the HTTP API behind SSO, just write a proxy. ;)

-This is a simple, performant & usable application that you can, and should, build on.
+I chose to use hash-based ephemeral message authentication with a very short signature ttl (100ms) to limit the potential for replays.
+Preventing replays futher is then much easier & less computationally expensive.

 # HTTP API
 Logd starts a http server.